I see this subject pop up a lot, so I figure I’ll give my take on it.

 Is it morally reprehensible if we kill them both?

-But under the pro-choice view, the acts of letting the boy die and erasing his memories while saving his life are equivalent.
-Both acts destroy the conscious self, so there should be no difference, and hence no difficulty in choosing the “correct” course of action.
-But since people see death as being worse than the child losing his memories.
-I believe this provides evidence that a person is not just a mind but a union of body and mind.
+Under the pro-choice view, the acts of letting the boy die and erasing his memories while saving his life, are equivalent.
+Both acts destroy the conscious self, so there should be no difference and hence no difficulty in choosing the “correct” course of action.
+Since people see death as being worse than the child losing his memories, I believe this provides evidence that a person is not just a mind but a union of body and mind.
 This implies that a person begins to exist prior to the development of a conscious mind after birth.